-- 1. A dentist may delegate under direct supervision the monitoring and administration of nitrous oxide/oxygen inhalation to appropriately trained dental personnel, pursuant to section 12-35-113(1)(q), C.R.S. - 2.
-The supervising dentist is responsible for determining and documenting the maximum percent-dosage of nitrous oxide administered to the patient.
-Documentation shall include the length of time nitrous oxide was used and the length of time the patient was reoxygenated with 100% oxygen. - 3.
-It is the responsibility of the supervising dentist to ensure that dental personnel who administer and/or monitor nitrous oxide/oxygen inhalation are appropriately trained. - 4.
+- 1. A dentist may delegate under direct supervision the monitoring and administration of nitrous oxide/oxygen inhalation to appropriately trained dental personnel, pursuant to sections 12-35-113(1)(p) and (q), 12-35-128(3)(c), and 12-35-140(4), C.R.S. - 2.
+The supervising dentist is responsible for determining and documenting the maximum percentdosage of nitrous oxide administered to the patient.
+Documentation shall include the length of time nitrous oxide was used delivered and the length of time the patient was reoxygenated with 100% oxygen.

+- 3. It is the responsibility of the supervising dentist to ensure that dental personnel who administer and/or monitor nitrous oxide/oxygen inhalation are appropriately trained. - 4.
 If nitrous oxide is used in the practice of dentistry, then the supervising dentist shall provide and ensure the following: - a.
-Fail safe mechanisms in the delivery system and an appropriate scavenging system; - b.
-The inhalation equipment must be evaluated for proper operation and delivery of inhalation agents; - c.
+Fail safe mechanisms in the delivery system and an appropriate scavenging system; - The inhalation equipment must be evaluated for proper operation and delivery of inhalation agents; - c.
 Any administration or monitoring of nitrous oxide/oxygen inhalation to patients by dental personnel is performed in accordance with generally accepted standards of dental or dental hygiene practice.

-H. Local Anesthesia Privileges for Dental Hygienists
+H. Local Anesthesia Privileges Permit for Dental Hygienists